MCG researchers secure $5.7 million in new NIH grants

 Resume: Applicants must submit a resume or curriculum vitae within the application portal.

 Research Experience: Research experience is required for admission.
-Applicants will provide a personal statement that includes a summary and description of your research experience in the application portal.
+Within the application, you will be prompted to provide both personal and research statements.
+Please consult the application for the full statement prompts.

 International Students: Please review the verification process for international transcripts and the english proficiency requirement.